TheParthMaru/Problem-Solving-Mastery/01. Basic Problems/Test cases and code/basic-problem-19.md

-## Prime factors of a number
+## Sum of even and odd digits of an integer

-**Problem Statement**
+**Problem statement**

-- Given a positive integer number as an input, print all prime factors of the number.
+- Given a positive number as input n, write a program to find the sum of all its even digits and odd digits seperately.

-**Test Cases**
+**Test cases**

 ```
-Input: 48
-Output: 2 2 2 2 3

-Input: 12
+Input:
+n = 1234

-Output: 2 2 3
+Output:
+sumEven = 6 sumOdd = 4

-Input: 90
+Input:
+552245

-Output: 2 3 3 5
+Output:
+8 15
 ```

 **Solution**